Climbing the Live Oak Tree

 (Collaborative book, work in progress)

 Climbing the Live Oak Tree was inspired by none other than the remarkable Friendship Oak.
 The Friendship Oak is a 500-year-old live oak tree on the Gulf Park campus of the University of Southern Mississippi in Long Beach just a frisbees toss from the Gulf of Mexico.
 While volunteering to help rebuild homes after hurricane Katrina, I stumbled across what was left of this magnificent tree after the storm.
-Upon learning the legend of how it bestowed lifelong friendship to those who shared its shade I was moved to write this story in an effort to make sure that that message of friendship would never be forgotten.
+Upon learning the legend of how it bestowed lifelong friendship to those who shared its shade I was moved to write this story.
+It is an effort to make sure that this glorious tree's message

 As it turns out the tree didn’t need my help.
 It miraculously recovered through its own fortitude.
 It has since suffered some damage, but it continues to be the astounding example of resilience and survival that inspired this story of hope and appreciation for all life.